Dawint History, Family Crest & Coats of Arms

 Early Origins of the Dawint family

-Another 221 words (16 lines of text) covering the years 1140 and 1296 are included under the topic Early Dawint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dawint research.
+Another 111 words (8 lines of text) covering the years 1140 and 1296 are included under the topic Early Dawint History in all our PDF Extended History products and printed products wherever possible.

 Dawint Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Dawint have been found, including Durand, Durant, Durande, Durrane, Dant, Dante and many more.

 Early Notables of the Dawint family (pre 1700)